Human rights complaints against Maclean's magazine: Ruling

-While it dismissed the complaint by the CIC against Maclean's, the OHRC also issued a statement saying the article in question "portray[ed] Muslims as all sharing the same negative characteristics, including being a threat to ‘the West’," and thus promoted prejudice towards Muslims and others.
+While it dismissed the complaint by the CIC against Maclean's, the OHRC also issued a statement saying the article in question "portray[ed] Muslims as all sharing the same negative characteristics, including being a threat to 'the West'," and thus promoted prejudice towards Muslims and others.
 In an interview, Chief Commissioner Barbara Hall stated that "When the media writes, it should exercise great caution that it's not promoting stereotypes that will adversely impact on identifiable groups.
 I think one needs to be very careful when one speaks in generalities, that in fact one is speaking factually about all the people in a particular group."

 Comments following the ruling

 Response from Canadian Islamic Congress

-Faisal Joseph, a lawyer for the complainants, said he was "delighted" by the Commission's strong stance against the magazine, despite the failure of the complaint.
-He said he knew the complaint would probably be dismissed, "but we thought this would be an excellent way to demonstrate the gaping hole in human rights legislation in Ontario, and the [Commission] has done exactly that."
-He also noted that other provincial human rights codes have provisions against published writings, and argued that it is "ridiculous" that Ontario does not.
-He said the inconsistency will require intervention by the Attorney-General to broaden the scope of the legislation."
+Faisal Joseph, a lawyer for the complainants, praised the commission's decision.
+Acknowledging the complaint was likely to fail, he said, " we thought this would be an excellent way to demonstrate the gaping hole in human rights legislation in Ontario, and the [Commission] has done exactly that."
+He also noted that other provincial human rights codes have provisions countering polemics.